 Shortcut I just after lunch reduces the walk by 1.8 km (1.1 mi), but adds 0.4 km to the tarmac count.

-Tisbury Station is on the London Waterloo to Exeter St. Davids West of England Main Line.
+Tisbury Station, map reference ST 945 290, is 20 km west of Salisbury, 145 km south west of Charing Cross, 94m above sea level and in Wiltshire.
+It is on the London Waterloo to Exeter St. Davids West of England Main Line.
 Journey times are 106 minutes Monday to Saturday (hourly) and 114 minutes on Sunday (hourly).

 After the walk, we would love to get your feedback